Representation of PDE Systems with Delay and Stability Analysis using Convex Optimization -- Extended Version: INTRODUCTION

 We consider the problem of analysis of coupled systems of Ordinary Differential Equations (ODEs) and Partial Differential Equations (PDEs).
 Such ODE-PDE systems are frequently used to model physical processes, modeling the dynamics on the interior of the domain with the PDE, and the dynamics at the boundaries using the ODE.

-In both modeling and control of ODE-PDE systems, the dynamics of the system often exhibit a delayed response to changes in the internal state, giving rise to delays in different components of the model.
+In both modeling and control of PDE systems, the evolution of the system often depends on the internal state of the system at earlier points in time, giving rise to delays in different components of the model.
 For example, these delays may be inherent to the dynamics of the system itself, appearing within the PDE (sub)system, as in the following wave equation,

 Alternatively, delay may occur in the interaction between coupled systems, explicitly appearing in the Boundary Conditions (BCs) of the PDE,

 or defining the dynamics at the boundary of the domain,

 In each case, the presence of delays naturally complicates analysis of solution properties such as stability of the system, as at any time $t\geq 0$, the state of the system involves not only the current value of the state $\mbf{u}(t)$, but also the value of the ODE and PDE states $w(s)$ and $\mbf{u}(s)$ at all $s\in[t-\tau,t]$.